alco-company/mortimer-bellis/WORKLOG.md

 * pickup the mobile moving - ask if driving - enter odometer
 * validate punches before deleting punch_clocks !!

+## 17/12/2024

+* comment out calendar on sidebar, and other future-items

 ## 16/12/2024

 * modal for call - just a start